CathyF9600/hello-world/README.md

 # hello-world
-Hi this is Cathy.
-I'm from an alien civilization and I've been living on Earth for about 20 years.
+Hi this is Cathy from an alien civilization.
+I've been living on Earth for about 20 years.
 It's always difficult for me, but practice makes perfect!